-How to Choose Your Vanity Lighting
+How to Choose Bathroom Vanity Lights

-Most people choose vanities that are about 75% of the mirror's total length.
+Most people choose vanities that are about 75 percent of the mirror's total length.
 When using bath bars, mount them high off the floor (78 inches is recommended) and center with the cabinet for a clean, finished look.
 If you have a very long vanity or double sink setup, you may want to consider using more than one of the same bath bar to get the job done.

-However, another option is to use sconces in place of or in addition to a bath bar, as seen in the photo at right.
+However, another option is to use sconces in place of or in addition to a bath bar, as seen in the photo below.
 Using sconces alone is a nice option for rooms with small mirrors.
 Place one sconce on either side of the mirror at least 28 inches apart from one another and 60 inches up from the floor.
 Sconces are often recommended because they increase the amount of usable light in the room, making it even easier to see yourself in the mirror!
 They can also add even more style to any bathroom.

 Another option still is to hang matching pendant lights instead of the sconces flanking a mirror.
 In that case, the pendants are suspended from the ceiling instead of the floor, but the same proximity guideline for sconce placement (28 inches) is a good rule of thumb here too.

 Compact fluorescent bulbs or even LED bulbs can be used in place of standard bulbs in nearly any bathroom.
 Fluorescent or LED lighting is ideal for bathrooms because both choices emit much less heat than incandescent lighting, last longer and save energy.
-Just be sure to choose a high-quality bulb with a Color Rendering Index (CRI) of 80 or above.
-You won't even be able to tell that it's not incandescent!

 A current, widespread trend is the spa look.
 People want their bathrooms to be their own private inner sanctums and look to high-end hotels and spas for inspiration.
 Clean lines, sleek fixtures and the use of sconces along with bath bars are all hallmarks of spa style.
-Bath vanity fixtures from the Quoizel Taylor line and the George Kovacs Jewel Box (pictured) line are just two examples that fit this popular trend.